First Programme: 1997

-In 1997, during another reorganization and consolidation of the television, NET (formerly ET2) again changed its denomination to NET 105.8, which later became "First Program" with news.
+In 1997, during another reorganisation and consolidation of the television network, NET (formerly ET2) again changed its name to NET 105.8, which later became "First Program" with news.
 The station got into the information radio market and had great success.
-The station went so in the competitive field of information broadcasting, but has great success.
-In 1997, under a new reorganization and consolidation of the NET changed once again called in NET 105.8, which later synetmise in NET FM, and had informative.
+In 1997, under a new reorganisation and consolidation of the NET they changed once again to NET 105.8, which later became NET FM.

 2012

 In December 2012, it returned to its former name, but kept its programming.
-In December 2012 he returned to his former name, but tainted with the informative character.

 2013

 On June 11, 2013, the government decided to close the ERT.
-However, after ERT closed, the ERA 1 and some other stations owned by ERT are still remain online, controlled by then-former ERT employees via ERT Open.
+However, after ERT closed, the ERA 1 and some other stations owned by ERT still remain online, controlled by then-former ERT employees via ERT Open.
 The name "First Program" continues to be used by the first radio station under the new state broadcaster, NERIT.

 2015

-On June 11, 2015, the First programme was reopened.
+On June 11, 2015, the First Programme was reopened.

+2025

+On September 15, 2025, the First Programme was renamed ERT News Radio as a consolidation with the thematic news television channel of the same name.

 Petridis and Zougris

 Giannis Petridis and Kostas Zougris had a radio show, 1974—2012, for 38 years.
+Then Kostas Zougris retired and then Giannis Petridis continued his show on Vima FM 99,5.
+As of July 24, 2017, Giannis Petridis returned to the ERTNews Radio, but this time, he's hosting the show himself.